-H. Ski Program
+I. Ski Program

 Each January and February, students (6 years and older) have the opportunity of skiing/snowboarding at Mount Sunapee on five Wednesday afternoons for our physical education program.
 Information is sent home in the fall listing the cost of the lessons/afternoon lift tickets and rentals.
 Students are required to wear helmets.
 We do need chaperones both in the lodge and on the slopes.
 Parents are responsible for transporting their children to the ski mountain or finding a ride for their children with another parent.
-Students in grades 1-12 are dismissed from school at 11:00 a.m.
+All students in grades 1-12 are dismissed from school at 11:00 a.m., whether or not they are participating in the ski program.
 Parents should plan to pick up their students at Mount Sunapee at 4:00 p.m.

 Mount Royal does not have class on these five Wednesday afternoons.
-The Pre-Kindergarten and Kindergarten classrooms will remain in school, but there is no AfterCare.
+The Pre-Kindergarten and Kindergarten classrooms will remain in school, but there is no Aftercare on ski program days.